Dawson's Creek: Marketing

-The WB spent an estimated $3 million on marketing the show several months ahead of the January 20, 1998 series premiere.
+The WB spent an estimated $3 million on marketing the show several months ahead of the January 20, 1998, series premiere.
 Promotion included billboards in addition to trailers in theaters before screenings of films like Titanic, making The WB the first TV network to run trailers in movie theaters.
-A clip of the show was circulated to television critics and media outlets in the summer of 1997, generating buzz for the show’s risqué content that included frank sexual talk amongst teenagers and a romantic plot line between a teacher and a high school student.
+A clip of the show was circulated to television critics and media outlets in the summer of 1997 which generated buzz for the show's risqué content that included frank sexual talk amongst teenagers and a romantic plot line between a teacher and a high school student.

-J.Crew, which was the show’s wardrobe provider, featured the then unknown cast for its winter-spring catalog.
-In January 1998, promos ran in Blockbuster video stores featuring the Paula Cole song “I Don’t Want to Wait”, which would later become the show’s theme song after producers could not secure the rights for Alanis Morissette's "Hand in My Pocket."
-The WB's marketing campaign led Newsweek to remark Dawson's Creek is “as much a marketing event as a small-town serial about overheated hormones.”
+J.Crew, which was the show's wardrobe provider, featured the then unknown cast for its winter-spring catalog.
+In January 1998, promos ran in Blockbuster video stores featuring the Paula Cole song "I Don't Want to Wait", which would later become the show's theme song after producers could not secure the rights for Alanis Morissette's "Hand in My Pocket".
+The WB's marketing campaign led Newsweek to remark Dawson's Creek is "as much a marketing event as a small-town serial about overheated hormones."

-During the series' run, producers and writers were among the first to use cross-platform fan engagement through the series’ official website, which was known as Dawson’s Desktop.
-On the site, users could peruse "Dawson’s multimedia journal and homework files, surf his bookmarked Web sites and listen to his CDs.
-They can read characters’ e-mails and chats and go through their trash bins.”
-According to show writer Jeffrey Stepakoff, “dawsonscreek.com [was] where fans could not only chat about the show, but tell us what they wanted to see next.
+During the series' run, producers and writers were among the first to use cross-platform fan engagement through the series' official website, which was known as Dawson's Desktop.
+On the site, users could peruse "Dawson's multimedia journal and homework files, surf his bookmarked Web sites and listen to his CDs.
+They can read characters' e-mails and chats and go through their trash bins."
+According to show writer Jeffrey Stepakoff, "dawsonscreek.com [was] where fans could not only chat about the show, but tell us what they wanted to see next.
 The wishes of viewers had a very strong impact on the direction of the series.
-In fact, staff members were hired to interact regularly with fans online.”
+In fact, staff members were hired to interact regularly with fans online."

 Broadcast

 International

 The show was broadcast in over 50 countries.
 It was especially popular in Australia, where it rated #1 in its time slot on Network Ten for several episodes and highly at other times from seasons one to four.
 Reruns of the show are often seen in Australia on 9Go!

-The show aired in the UK initially on Channel 4 but later moved to Channel 5 for its last two seasons.
+In the United Kingdom, Dawson's Creek initially on Channel 4 but later moved to Channel 5 for its last two seasons.
 In 2007, Channel 5's sister channel 5Star began airing reruns on weekdays.
 From April 2011, it aired on Sony Channel on the Sky digital platform.
 In November 2017, the full series returned to Channel 4's streaming service All 4.
-And a Broadcast on Yle in Finland.
+In May 2023, ITV2 started airing every Dawson's Creek episode on every weekday afternoons.

+In Finland, the show aired on Yle.

+In Italy, Dawson's Creek initially aired on the pay TV channel TELE+ Bianco, but later moved to the free-to-air TV channel Italia 1 for its last four seasons.

+The show aired in New Zealand on TVNZ 2.

+In Norway the show aired on TV3, and ran from 1999 to 2004.